-- Research Costs: Students that received a scholarship equal or longer than 10 months are eligible to receive funds to cover their research needs.
-The indicative maximum amount of research costs per academic year is of 600 Euros for Master students and 2000 Euros for Doctoral candidates.
-The distribution of funds from this pool shall be decided by the partners on the basis of the actual research needs of selected students.
+- Research Costs: Students who received a scholarship equal to or longer than 10 months are eligible to receive funds to cover their research needs.
+The indicative maximum amount of research costs per academic year is 600 Euros for Master’s students and 2000 Euros for Doctoral candidates.
+The distribution of funds from this pool shall be decided by the partners based on the actual research needs of selected students.
 Students will be required to submit a budget for research.

 - Proof of nationality is provided

 - The Correct application form is used and completed

 You need to declare not to have already benefitted from a previous scholarship under the Intra.ACP Academic Mobility Scheme and the Intra-Africa Academic Mobility Scheme